TheDataLabScotland/mosquitto-conf/README.md

 make bundle  CN=gw-01                        # stage 3 files in dist/gw-01/
 make verify  BROKER_IP=<your-broker-ip>      # chain, IP SAN, EKUs, revocation

-# then edit mosquitto/acl to replace the placeholder gateway EUI
+# then edit mosquitto/acl to replace the placeholder gateway EUI after you're happy with the topics
-make deploy-help BROKER_IP=<your-broker-ip>
 ```

+This gives detailed config advice about how to set up the mosquitto server:

+`make deploy-help BROKER_IP=<your-broker-ip>`

 `make init` creates `ca/`, `certs/`, and `private/` if absent.